michaeltelford/search_engine/README.md

 To run the application server, use the command:

-    $ rackup
+    $ bundle exec rake serve

-See the rake tasks for more usage with:
+See the rake tasks for more usage commands with:

-    $ rake -T
+    $ bundle exec rake -T

 ## Development